mrmazakblu/Huawei-firmware-downloader/README.md

 First part of batch is tied to an online update feature, that will check here on github for newest version of the script.

+After file download, script offers to extract the update.zip files, then extract the images from UPDATE.APP.
+All downloads and extracted files are sent to "Update" folder created on the desktop of the user-profile of loged in user.
+Into subfolder order of "device", "build number".